alexreg/typer/docs/tutorial/arguments/help.md

 Usage: main.py [OPTIONS] NAME

 Arguments:
   NAME    The name of the user to greet  [required]

 Options:
-  --install-completion  Install completion for the current shell.
-  --show-completion     Show completion for the current shell, to copy it or customize the installation.
   --help  Show this message and exit.
 ```

 </div>